 Stuebe says there are many reasons, noting families may face barriers to meeting their breastfeeding goals in a variety of settings — at the hospital, at home, and at work.
 Examples of common challenges include not having enough support from health care providers, lack of insurance coverage, and inadequate support in the workplace.
 And in the context of the COVID-19 pandemic, many families now have less access to in-person lactation consultations.

 It’s also important to note that these barriers disproportionately affect racial/ethnic minorities and families with lower socioeconomic status.
-For example, Black and Hispanic employees are less likely to have paid parental leave.
+For example, Black and Hispanic employees are less likely to have paid parental leave than white employees.
 And low-income women are more likely to return to work earlier — and to have jobs that make it difficult to continue breastfeeding — compared to women with higher incomes.

 Additionally, Stuebe says that bias among health care providers can further contribute to these disparities.
 “There is implicit bias in the practices of health care providers that might not provide the same support to Black women based on assumptions about whether or not they’re going to breastfeed,” she says.